 • trouble swallowing

-Reacting to a particular food doesn’t necessarily mean your child has a food allergy.
-Some kids are intolerant to certain foods.
-The difference is that a food allergy involves the child’s immune system, while food intolerance is usually based in the digestive system.
-Food intolerance is much more common than food allergy.
+Even if your child has a reaction to a particular food, it doesn’t necessarily mean they have a food allergy.
+Some kids have intolerances to certain foods.
+The difference is that a food allergy involves the immune system, while a food intolerance is usually based in the digestive system.

-Food allergies tend to be more dangerous.
-The child will usually need to avoid the offending food entirely.
-Food intolerance often isn’t as serious.
-The child may be able to eat small amounts of the substance.
+Food allergies, which can cause anaphylaxis, are far more dangerous than food intolerances.
+A child with a food allergy will usually need to avoid the offending food entirely.
+But in the case of a food intolerance, the child may be able to eat small amounts of the food without experiencing any symptoms.

-• Lactose intolerance: This occurs when the child’s body lacks the enzyme needed to break down the sugar in milk.
-Lactose intolerance can cause symptoms like gas, bloating, and diarrhea.
+Lactose intolerance happens when your body lacks the enzyme needed to break down lactose, the sugar in milk.
+It can cause symptoms such as gas, bloating, and diarrhea.

-• Sensitivity to food additives: This occurs when a child’s body reacts to dyes, chemicals like sulfites, or other additives in foods.
+This happens when your body reacts to dyes, chemicals such as sulfites, or other additives in foods.
 Symptoms include rash, nausea, and diarrhea.
 Sulfites can sometimes trigger an asthma attack in someone who has asthma and is sensitive to them.

-Because the symptoms of food intolerance are sometimes similar to those of a food allergy, it can be hard for parents to tell the difference.
-Here’s a guide to distinguishing a food allergy from intolerance:
+Because the symptoms of a food intolerance are sometimes similar to those of a food allergy, it can be hard for parents to tell them apart.
+Here’s a guide to distinguishing a food allergy from an intolerance:

 SymptomFood intoleranceFood allergy